Carbon Audit

 Climate strategy

-Once a business or company has made to decision to audit their emissions we would arrange an initial meeting and possible site visit to discuss the boundaries of the audit, run through the various scopes of data requirements, and advise on improvements that can be made with a roadmap going forward.
+Once a business or company has made to decision to audit their emissions we would arrange an initial meeting and, if possible, a site visit to discuss the boundaries of the audit, run through the various scopes of data requirements, and advise on improvements that can be made with a roadmap going forward.

 Carbon audit CO2e